Ham Pot Pie Recipe

 Not only is this a great weeknight recipe, but it’s also really great for brunch – especially since it will feed 9-12 people!
 It’s definitely going to be a new family favorite!

 Serve along with Buttery Dinner Rolls or Butter Swim Biscuits for a hearty meal.
-Or pair with a light Fruit Salad with Orange Juice Dressing.
+Or pair it with a light Fruit Salad with Orange Juice Dressing for brunch.

 close up of ham pot pie in a baking dish with a serving spoon